CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-command-line-tool.md

 # Command-line tool

-Inspired by `convert` tool from [ImageMagick](https://imagemagick.org/script/convert.php) and from [OpenBabel](https://openbabel.org/wiki/Main_Page), `Convert-Pheno` can work as a command-line tool.
+`Convert-Pheno` comes with a command-line utility.
+Using it as a command line tool works well when your input are **text files**, for instance, those coming from a PostgreSQL export.

 The operation is simple:

     $ convert-pheno -input-format <filein> -output-format <fileout>

-Using it as a command line tools works well when your input are **text files**, for instance, coming from an PostgreSQL export or dump.

 Please see more examples in this [README](https://github.com/mrueda/convert-pheno#synopsis).

+!!!
+Note "Inspiration"
+    The command line operation was inspired by `convert` tool from [ImageMagick](https://imagemagick.org/script/convert.php) and from [OpenBabel](https://openbabel.org/wiki/Main_Page).